Advisory Commission on Charter Schools

 Chair Bauer reconvened the meeting at 12:55 pm.

-Subject: Petition for the Establishment of a Charter School Under the Oversight of the State Board of Education: Consideration of the Synergy Charter School Charter Petition, Which Was Denied by the Pittsburg Unified School District and Contra Costa County Office of Education.
+Item 3: Petition for the Establishment of a Charter School Under the Oversight of the State Board of Education: Consideration of the Synergy Charter School Charter Petition, Which Was Denied by the Pittsburg Unified School District and Contra Costa County Office of Education.

 Chair Bauer noted that the ACCS was to review Item 3 again because it was unclear whether or not the revisions were technical or material revisions.
 The CDE would review that matter and bring back specific recommendation to it.